-1. How can I create an account to log into the STAR platform?
+1. How can I create an account to access the STAR platform?

-You can use your HKEdCity teacher account affiliated to your school or student account to log into the STAR platform.
+Please log in with your EdCity school-based teacher account, individual teacher account affiliated to your school, or student account to access the STAR platform.

-2. Can cross-boundary students use the STAR platform in the mainland?
+2. Can cross-boundary students use the STAR platform in mainland China?

-1. How are the items on the STAR platform sorted?
+1. How can I search items on the STAR platform?

 - Choose Key Stage (KS) and Basic Competency (BC), and then specify Number of Items or Recommended Time for Completion.
 There are some optional criteria, including Language and Level of Difficulties, for some subjects or Basic Competency (BC);